lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 lengths may be required by the end entity.
 This specification assumes that the RA/CA possesses knowledge, either out-of-band or through the len field in the nonce request message, regarding the required nonce length for the attestation technology.
-Nonces of incorrect length will cause the remote attestation protocol to fail.
+Nonces of incorrect length may cause the remote attestation protocol to fail.

 For instance, the PSA attestation token {{RFC9783}}